kleis-technology/terraform-training/tutorials/TP2/README.md

 ### Goal

-We will build a basic Terraform configuration and inspect the terraform state resulting from its deployment.
+You will build a basic Terraform configuration and inspect the terraform state resulting from its deployment.
-We will then explore the Terraform state after provisioning.
+You will then explore the Terraform state after provisioning.

 ### Context

-You will start this practical from the previous configuration (i.e., `stage-1.tf`).
+Start this practical from the previous configuration (i.e., `stage-1.tf`).

 ## Understanding the previous configuration